devbaji/vue3-google-login/documentation/README.md

 ### Using `gLoginPopup` function

-You make use of `gLoginPopup` function to dynamically trigger the opening of login popup, also you can use `useLibraryLoaded`  composable function get a boolean state showing whether the <a href="https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library" target="_blank">Google 3P Authorization JavaScript Library</a> is loaded or not
+You can use `gLoginPopup` function to dynamically trigger the opening of login popup, also you can use `useLibraryLoaded`  composable function get a boolean state showing whether the <a href="https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library" target="_blank">Google 3P Authorization JavaScript Library</a> is loaded or not

 ```vue
 <script setup>